-COVID-19 Return to Work Risk Assessment
+COVID-19 Workplace Risk Assessment

-Following the completion of the return to work checklist, you must apply the findings to assess the risk to anyone who make enter your premises or workplace.
+Following the completion of the workplace checklist, you must apply the findings to assess the risk to anyone who make enter your premises or workplace.
 The Risk assessment must be completed to ensure the risk of contracting COVID-19 has been reduced to the lowest level reasonably practicable.
 Once completed, you must communicate the significant findings of the risk assessment to anyone affected.

 Current Government guidance suggests you should consider publishing the results of your risk assessment on your website (and would expect all employers with over 50 workers to do so).
 You should display this completed notice in your workplace to show you have followed current Government guidance.